 This is where intent comes in: Did you link to the page?
 How often do others link to that page?
 Is the link trustworthy?
 Is the content duplicated?
 Does your sitemap link to the page?

-Your site is unnatural: making sense with hierarchy
+Your site is unnatural: substitute bad hierarchy

 We covered above that search engines discover links automatically from your content.
 When your website does not link to pages via menus, breadcrumbs, archives, footers, sidebars, or via the content, then you may require a sitemap.